SaieshNeeli/CSFLE_AWS_KMS/README.md

-MongoDB CSFLE with AWS KMS (Python)
+# MongoDB CSFLE with AWS KMS (Python)

-This repository demonstrates MongoDB Client-Side Field Level Encryption (CSFLE) using AWS KMS as the Key Management Service.
+This repository demonstrates MongoDB Client-Side Field Level Encryption (CSFLE) using AWS Key Management Service (KMS).

-The project explains how to configure AWS KMS, create a Data Encryption Key (DEK), store encryption metadata in MongoDB, and automatically encrypt and decrypt sensitive fields on the client side.
+It explains how to securely encrypt sensitive fields on the client side before data is stored in MongoDB, ensuring that the database never sees plaintext data.

+---

+## Overview

+This project shows how to:

+- Configure AWS KMS
+- Create a Data Encryption Key (DEK)
+- Store encryption metadata in the MongoDB key vault
+- Automatically encrypt and decrypt sensitive fields on the client

 No plaintext sensitive data is stored in MongoDB.
-Encryption and decryption happen entirely on the client.
+All encryption and decryption operations happen entirely on the client.

+---

-Why CSFLE with AWS KMS
+## Why Use CSFLE with AWS KMS

-Client-Side Field Level Encryption protects sensitive data such as personal, financial, and health information.
+Client-Side Field Level Encryption is designed to protect highly sensitive data such as personal, financial, and medical information.

-With AWS KMS:
+Using AWS KMS provides the following advantages:

-Encryption keys are never exposed to MongoDB
+- Encryption keys are never exposed to the database

-Keys are centrally managed
+- Centralized and managed key lifecycle

-Audit logs are available using CloudTrail
+- Audit logs using AWS CloudTrail

-Key rotation is supported
+- Built-in key rotation support

-Suitable for compliance requirements such as PCI, HIPAA, and SOC
+- Compliance readiness for standards such as PCI, HIPAA, and SOC

+---

-Project Structure
+## Project Structure

 <pre>
 aws_csfle/
 │